matrix-org/matrix-spec-proposals/proposals/2778-appservice-login.md

   difference is that without a dedicated access token they are unable to receive device messages.
 While in theory this does make them unable to see encrypted messages, this is not designed to be a security mechanism.

-In conclusion this MSC only automates the creation of new devices for users inside an AS namespace, which is something a server admin could already do.
+In conclusion, this MSC only automates the creation of new devices for users inside an AS namespace, which is something a server admin could already do.
 Appservices should always be treated with care and so with these facts in mind the MSC should be considered secure.